Alpha Delta Phi: 1832 Foundation

 The mission of the 1832 Foundation is to solicit financial resources, provide faithful stewardship, and engage in high-quality ethical practices in support of the Alpha Delta Phi Fraternity and leadership development.
 The foundation aims to leave a legacy that builds leaders of good character and well-balanced men.

-The Foundation is a self-governing, tax-exempt corporation founded August 1961, under Section 501 (c) (3) of the Internal Revenue Code.
+The Foundation is a self-governing, tax-exempt corporation founded August 1961, under Section 501(c)(3) of the Internal Revenue Code.
 It accepts deductible donations from Alpha Delts and others and makes grants and loans to chapters, individuals, and institutions of higher learning.
 The grants are intended to promote intellectual interest or achievement with qualified educational and literary programs.
 The Foundation has its own Board of Directors and functions independently of but in communication with the Fraternity.

 The Convention

 The convention is composed of one delegate elected from each undergraduate chapter and alumni organization, each delegate being entitled to one vote.
 Each August, the convention is hosted at a different location and presided over by an Honorary Chairman, both of which are chosen by the Board of Governors.
 The convention hears annual reports from the Governors, approves the International's budget, decides constitutional questions, and has appellate jurisdiction over decisions of the Board of Governors and the Chapters.

-Between the business and leadership training sessions, Conventions are characterized by considerable socializing.
-Brothers from all over the continent get acquainted, swap stories and songs, and raise a glass in the spirit of brotherhood.
-Whether as a voting delegate or as an observer, all brothers are encouraged to attend a Convention at some time.